mandiberg/social-hashtags/README.md

 **Thomas, second steps**

-* Add functionality for Tumblr, Facebook...?
+* Add functionality to push aggregated twitter and instagram content to Tumblr, Facebook
 * Abstract custom API token as a parameter set in Settings
 * Figure out the "Uknown Error" when running manually for Twitter
 * Make keep hashtag or remove hashtag an option in settings